nebulastream/nebulastream/docs/design/20240711_error_handling.md

    08006	connection_failure
    ```

-### Error Codes & Exception Declaration
+### Error Codes & Exceptions
 To unify our exception handling, we will start to support error codes.
-For now, we start with the following error code ranges:
+For now, we will group the errors by high level error sources: user config, query registration, query runtime, sink/source data, network, bugs.
+Specifically:

 - **1000-1999: Configuration Errors**: Errors that hinder the normal execution due to wrong user configuration, e.g., in the YAML configuration, cmake configuration, or command line options.
 - **2000-2999: Errors during query registration**: Errors that hinder the normal execution during query registration, optimization, or compilation.
 These errors might lead to the termination of the query registration.